orangeandbronze/main-website/blogs/_posts/2017-01-04-isolating-the-domain-logic.md

 layout:       blog
 title:        "Isolating the Domain Logic"
 authors:      Lorenzo Dee
-tags:         architecture DDD design java JPA
+tags:         [domain-driven-design, java, jpa]
 header-image: /assets/images/2017-01-04-isolating-the-domain-logic/IsolatingtheDomainLogic-Banner-Image.png
 ---

-Lorenzo explains the reason why code in applications is arranged and split in a certain way, and provides tips for arranging your application.
+<i>Lorenzo explains the reason why code in applications is arranged and split in a certain way, and provides tips for arranging your application.</i>

 In one design patterns class, I had an interesting discussion about modelling domain logic.
 Specifically, it was about isolating the domain logic.
 An application would typically be divided into three parts: